Welsh-1/MarlinDocumentation/_basics/install_arm.md

 3. If the serial device is properly connected, it will appear in the **Port** list under the **Serial** tab.

 For a "Logical" drive (e.g., Re-Arm and most 32-bit boards) click on the **Logical** tab to list all devices.
 You should see the `rearm` SD card and possibly some other mounted volumes.
+The D: or E: is the part you need

 4. Once you've identified the correct Serial port or Logical drive, click on the little blue page icon next to the item you want to use.
 This will copy its path to the clipboard.
 We recommend pasting the path into a new text file (`Ctrl-N` or `Cmd-N`) for later use.